ptc-arena/arena-restapi-doc/README.md

 - [5000 to 5999 - Arena API Unique Error Codes](Arena%20REST%20API/API%20Error%20Codes/error_code_5000_to_5999.md)
 - [6000 and Beyond - Arena API Unique Error Codes](Arena%20REST%20API/API%20Error%20Codes/error_code_6000_to_Beyond.md)
 ### Onshape Arena Connection Errors
+The Onshape Arena Connection is facilitated by Arena’s REST API.
+While the majority of the Onshape Arena Connection’s actions take place on Onshape, specifically the Properties dialog or the BOM table, any errors encountered are unique Arena REST API Errors.
 - [Errors When Updating and Creating Items](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/error_post_put_manage_item_onshape.md)
 - [Errors When Creating Items ](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/error_post_reserve_item_onshape.md)
 ### Onshape Arena User Access Errors
+The Authorization and Login endpoints must execute successfully prior to any Onshape Arena connection action.
+Once actions are completed, the Logout endpoint will be executed to terminate the session.
 - [Errors Encountered When Logging In](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Onshape%20Arena%20User%20Access%20Errors/error_post_login.md)
 - [Errors Encountered When Authorizing an Onshape User](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Onshape%20Arena%20User%20Access%20Errors/error_post_login_authorize.md)
 - [Errors Encountered When Logging Out in the Onshape-Arena Connection](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Onshape%20Arena%20User%20Access%20Errors/error_post_logout.md)
 ### Onshape Arena BOM Management Errors
+BOM Management process errors occur when adding, removing, and updating items on new and existing Arena BOMs after a sync with an Onshape assembly.
+All parts on an Onshape assembly that don’t already exist in Arena are created and assigned a value of Yes to the BOM attribute OnshapeCreated.
+The Onshape Arena Connection only updates BOM items with the OnshapeCreated attribute value set to yes.
+If the part was removed from the Onshape assembly then the item will be removed from the Arena BOM.
 - [Errors When Removing an Item From a BOM](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Onshape%20Arena%20BOM%20Management%20Errors/error_remove_bom_item.md)
 - [Errors When Adding and Updating a BOM](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Onshape%20Arena%20BOM%20Management%20Errors/error_post_bom_items.md)
 - [Errors Encountered When Reserving Item Numbers for Onshape](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/error_post_reserve_item_number_onshape.md)
 - [Unknown Errors and System Errors](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/error_system_unknown_error.md)
 ### Errors When Managing Item-File Associations
+The File Management Process adds GLTF files to newly created items in Arena through the POST /items endpoint and replaces GTLF files in existing Arena items through a PUT /items endpoint.
+This process starts when an Onshape part is synced with Arena.
+If the part exists and already has the file assigned then the existing files will be removed prior to having the new one added.
+Each file requires a Title and a File Category.
 - [Errors When Removing Files from an Item](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Errors%20When%20Managing%20Item-File%20Associations/error_delete_files_items.md)
 - [Errors When Adding Files to an Item](Arena%20REST%20API/API%20Error%20Codes/Onshape%20Arena%20Connection%20Errors/Errors%20When%20Managing%20Item-File%20Associations/error_post_files_items.md)